freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Edit` to open the screen shown in :numref:`Figure %s <zfs_edit_disk_fig>`).
 #endif comment
-#ifdef comment
-offline or online the device, or replace the device (as described in :ref:`Replacing a Failed Disk`).
+To offline or online the device, or replace the device (as described in :ref:`Replacing a Failed Disk`).
-#endif comment

 :numref:`Table %s <zfs_disk_opts_tab>`
 lists the configurable options.